How Liz Truss’s Cabinet could look: Who’s in and who’s out?

 Michelle Donelan: The woman who was education secretary for two days could be given a second crack at the job, according to Truss allies.
 A member of the 2015 intake of Tory MPs, she impressed Ms Truss as higher education minister.
 She became the shortest-serving Cabinet minister in history when she quit last month just 36 hours after accepting the job from Boris Johnson.

-Mark Fullbrook: A veteran Tory strategist who was the party’s head of campaigning in the transition from Thatcher to Major, he has advised the party ever since and is co-chairman of Ms Truss’s campaign.
+Mark Fullbrook: A veteran Tory strategist who was the party’s head of campaigning.
+He has advised the party ever since and is co-chairman of Ms Truss’s campaign.
 His 34 years of experience will be invaluable in the coming general election.

 Sophie Jarvis: A long-standing adviser to Ms Truss, she is an alumna of the Adam Smith Institute, a free-market think-tank aligned with Ms Truss’s economic vision.
 She will be tasked with repairing the fractured relationship between No 10 and Tory backbenchers.

-Note: CORRECTION: An earlier version of this article stated Mark Fullbrook was head of campaigning during the transition from Thatcher to Major as Prime Minister.
-In fact, Sir Anthony Garrett was the head of campaigning during this time, only later handing over to Mr Fullbrook.
-We are happy to correct the record.